 These are normal chords, but the way they’re fretted make it easy to move between chords.

-It’s where you basically use your index finger to press down ALL the strings on a fret, (example the first fret) then the rest of your fingers make the shape of an E chord (but on the second fret, instead of the third).
+It’s where you basically use your index finger to press down ALL the strings on a fret, (example the first fret) then the rest of your fingers make the shape of an E Major chord underneath the index finger.

 That will let you play an F Chord.

-If you keep that same shape with your fingers and move your hand down to the third fret, the chord becomes a G Chord.
+If you keep that same shape with your fingers and move your hand down so Finger 1 is now pressing down ALL strings on fret 2, the chord becomes a G Chord.